NicodemusGurion/nicodemusgurion.github.io/_includes/QH/A-E.md

 If the Quran is from Allah, there should be no contradictions.

+### Jesus is the Word of Allah, but not Allah

+Surah 4:171

+> The Messiah Jesus the son of Mary is was a messenger of Allah, and his Word cast down into Mary, and a spirit from Him.

+So the Quran admits that Jesus is the Word of Allah who took on flesh in the womb of Mary.
+This is in line with the Bible.
+And since the Word of Allah is eternal, it means Jesus is eternal.
+But that leads to the dilemma that either Islam has two separate eternal beings, they have two gods, and are polytheists.
+Or the Word of Allah is an intrinsic part of Allah, and thus is a distinct person who **is** Allah in essence.

+The verse goes on:

+> And do not say, "Three"; desist - it is better for you.
+Indeed, Allāh is but one God.

+So the Quran is denying tritheism, which is a form of polytheism.
+That leaves us with the conclusion that the Quran explicitly says that Jesus is an eternal person who is Allah in essence, just as the Bible teaches.

+Surah 3:45 also says Jesus is a Word from Allah, honored in this world and the hereafter, and one closest to Allah.
+The question is only, how close?
+So close in fact that he is one in essence with Allah.

 ### Did Allah create the heavens or the earth first?

 #### Allah created the heavens before the earth